projectchrono/chrono-website/download/index.md

 The installer automatically detects the SolidWorks installation (SolidWorks v.2021 is tested and known to work at the moment, but other version may also work) and adds the
 Chrono add-in.

 <div class="well">

-<h4> <span class="glyphicon glyphicon-download-alt"></span> Download</h4>
+#### <span class="glyphicon glyphicon-download-alt"></span> Download
-<a href="https://www.projectchrono.org/assets/installers/ChronoEngine_SolidWorks_v9.2.exe"> Chrono::SolidWorks 9.2 add-in for SolidWorks 2021 and higher.
-Compatible with develop branch of Chrono</a><br />

----

-<a href="https://www.projectchrono.org/assets/installers/ChronoEngine_SolidWorks_v8.0.exe"> Chrono::SolidWorks 8.0 add-in for SolidWorks 2021 and higher.
-Compatible with Chrono 8.0.</a><br />
-<a href="https://www.projectchrono.org/assets/installers/ChronoEngine_SolidWorks_v6.0.exe"> Chrono::SolidWorks 6.0 add-in for SolidWorks 2021 and higher.
-Compatible with Chrono 6.0 and Chrono 7.0.</a><br />
+[Chrono::SolidWorks add-in](https://www.projectchrono.org/assets/installers/ChronoEngine_SolidWorks_v9.2.exe) compatible with the current development branch of Chrono.

+Versions of the Chrono::SolidWorks add-in compatible with previous Chrono releases can be downloaded from the [GiHub Releases](https://github.com/projectchrono/chrono/releases) page.<br>
 </div>

 <br>